HenryFBP/etradetest/README.md

 ETrade engineers are too lazy to make automated key mgmt mechanisms ;3c

 either email them or make a new account...I figured the latter was faster :P
+EDIT: Making a new account under the same email does NOT give you a new API key... ;_;
+I guess you have to call their #? `800-387-2331`